0x1hue/DockerNode/README.md

-# Template for a dockerized Node.js local development environment
+# Dockerized Node.js local development environment

-Isolate your Node.js processes like Vite and Next.js dev server.
+Isolate your Node.js processes.
+This could be used for running a local dev server like or Vite or Next.js.

 ## Reasoning